Sauna Startup Guide

 Do Not

-• Block ventilation
+• Block ventilation for extended periods of time

 • Use the sauna under the influence of alcohol or substances